BrysonUrie/Notes-App/README.md

 ## Features

 - User authentication: Users can sign up, log in, and log out.
+(WIP)
 - Session management: User sessions are managed using cookies.
+(WIP)
 - Database integration: The app uses a database to store user information and notes.

 ## Prerequisites